ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

     <iframe height="500px" width="100%" style="max-width:90%; margin-left:5%"  src="https://firewalledreplit.com/@BerylHoffman/JavaIOExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Although you will not be tested in the AP CS A exam on using the Java System.in and Scanner classes, learning how to do input in Java is still very useful.
+Although you will not be tested in the AP CSA exam on using the Java System.in and Scanner classes, learning how to do input in Java is still very useful.
 More information on using the Scanner class can be found here https://www.w3schools.com/java/java_user_input.asp